grampelberg/kty/DEVELOPMENT.md

 - Set `POD_UID` to the `metadata.uid` of the pod from `HOSTNAME`.
 - Set `POD_IP` to the IP address of your host.
 You can get this by going into a pod and doing a `nslookup host.docker.internal`.

+## Kubernetes Resources

+When updating resources, make sure to update them in both places:

+- [resources](/resources/) - Used for `kty resources`, primarily as part of getting started.
+- [helm/templates](/helm/templates/) - Used for `helm install`